patrick-ausderau/Node.js-course/Assignments/Week4/W4-Week-assignment.md

       * files belong to a single user
   * Convert your front-end HTML to pug (or other template engine)
   * Security:
-    * Helmet, search for vulnerabilities
+    * Helmet, search for vulnerabilities and fix them
   * Week 5: Video chat between two users